kanaria69/Mainecoco/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Why did the chicken get a penalty?
+For fowl play.